Anyolite/anyolite/README.md

 ### Known issues

-* Currently it is only possible to run a single Ruby script
+* Currently it is only possible to run a single actual Ruby script file
 * UTF-8 function and variable names defined in Crystal can lead to crashes in Ruby
 * Bytecode compilation functions are not available yet (and might never be)
-* Some utility available in mruby are not available in MRI
+* Some utility functions from mruby are not available in MRI
 * Gems need to be installed manually after installing Ruby
-* Only GCC is supported as of now
+* For now, only gcc is supported as compiler

 # Installing